 This is a great question and the source of thousands of medical articles.
 The cause of sinus problems can vary from person to person.
 Evidence would suggest that the development of chronic rhinosinusitis is a consequence of an interplay between genetic and environmental factors in most cases.

 A person’s bony structure of the sinuses and nasal passages may contribute as it may limit the ability of the sinuses to drain out mucous and allow in air.
 The lining of the nasal passages may also contribute through the way it reacts to things inhaled from the environment.
 This lining can become inflamed for multiple reasons and contribute to “sinusitis”.
 Any problems with your immune system will also have a bearing on “sinusitis” as can other medical conditions.
 Even things such as dental infections can contribute.

-Firstly, we need to confirm that the problem is actually the sinuses.
+Firstly, it is important to confirm that the problem is actually the sinuses.
 Lots of other medical conditions can imitate “sinusitis” and it is only with a careful history, examination of the nose and often a CT scan that we can be sure the problem is sinusitis.

 Chronic Rhinosinusitis can be effectively treated both through the use of medication and surgery.
-Usually we will try a course of medications to get things under control.
-In some cases this is all that is needed.
+Usually doctors will try a course of medications to get things under control.
+In some cases, this is all that is needed.
 For some people they may need to continue to use nasal sprays or other medications to keep the symptoms at bay.